 Why do I have to submit a letter of recommendation?

 At CU Boulder, we know there is so much more to you than just your GPA, your test scores or your résumé.
-You are a whole person – with ambitions, drive, accomplishments and so much more!
-That is why at CU Boulder, all applicants undergo a holistic review process.
+You are a whole person!
+You have ambitions, drive, accomplishments and challenges.
+That is why we’re proud that to employ a holistic review process when reading your application.
 This means the admissions committee carefully reads and considers every part of your application in order to make an admissions decision.
-The letter of recommendation is just one of the many ways we get to learn about you as an individual and how you will contribute to our community as a Buff.
-Through this letter, we are able to glean more about your strengths, goals, and character.
+The letter of recommendation is just one of the many ways we learn about you as an individual, and how you will contribute to our campus community as a Buff.
+Through this letter, we are able to glean more about your strengths, goals and character.

 So…who should write it?

 For freshman applicants, we require one letter to be submitted with your application, and it should be academic in nature.
 Typically, this means it should come from a teacher or counselor at your high school.
 However, the most important thing is that the person you ask knows you well enough to highlight other dimensions of who you are, especially with respect to academics.
 Consider the teachers or counselors with whom you have built strong relationships, and/or those that have seen you grow personally and academically over time.
 If there is no one that immediately comes to mind, think about the classes you did exceptionally well in, or improved in significantly throughout the year.
 Those teachers are likely to have a lot to say about you!